 The Company does not have any external debt at the moment.
-As previously mentioned, the Company has a loan of approximately \$319,884 outstanding from a director and a shareholder.
+As previously mentioned, the Company has a loan of proximately \$344,000 outstanding from a director and a shareholder for working capital purposes.

 Management of the Company does not consider this debt exposure to have material sensitivity to changes in interest rates.